End LGBTQIA+ Blood Bans

 The Tinder/HRC partnership comes amid mounting criticism of blood bans from prominent healthcare organizations such as the American Medical Association, which called for the policy to be lifted in January.
 Even the Red Cross stated on its website that it recognizes the “hurt this policy has caused” to the LGBTQIA+ community and believes blood donation eligibility “should not be determined by methods that are based upon sexual orientation.”

 This professional campaign titled 'End LGBTQIA+ Blood Bans' was published in United States in June, 2022.
 It was created for the brand: Tinder, .
 This Digital medium campaign is related to the Health industry and contains 1 media asset.
-It was submitted 2 months ago.
+It was submitted about 1 year ago.